Teaching Collaboration Lesson Plans:

-We need to be teaching collaboration skills in the classroom to help our students to recognize that there are different ways of working in a group.
+We need to be teaching collaboration skills in the classroom to help our students recognize there are different ways of working in a group.

 - Reflect on their own group work style?

 - Develop a growth mindset?

 - Recognize that we can use specific collaborative strategies to become better at collaborating?

-Note: Collaboration is different from communication, although you do need effective communication skills to be able to collaborate with others.
+- understand that collaboration is different from communication, although you do need effective communication skills to be able to collaborate well with others.

 Teaching Collaboration Lesson Plans – QUICK LINKS